lubuntu-team/manual/README.md

 ## How it works

-The documentation is powered by [Sphinx](http://www.sphinx-doc.org/en/stable/).
+The documentation is powered by [Sphinx](http://www.sphinx-doc.org/en/stable/) and is written in reStructuredText.

 Run the following command to install the needed dependencies: